跳至主要內容 / Skip to main content

 • ·Commission threshold (gated / direct / tiered) and revenue basis (Option A / B) can shift monthly pay by thousands — getting it wrong causes ongoing disputes

-• ·Per-execution bonus (since v1.2.5) is separate from revenue totals, compensates high-labor low-margin work, retains seniors
+• ·The per-execution bonus is kept separate from revenue totals, rewards high-effort low-margin work, and helps you keep senior staff

 • ·Labor insurance follows enrolled wage tiers; performance bonuses count as "regular payment" and must be folded in; supplemental 2.11% also applies